LidiaMorejudo/therapycentre/README.md

 - Book group yoga sessions by selecting a preferred date and time

-- View a comprehensive list of services and pricing
+- View a comprehensive list of services

 - Contact the centre directly through the website